The goal of the I Heart Brains Study is to better understand how young children’s brains and bodies work together to regulate their emotions.

 We are currently recruiting families with children ages 3 to 5 years old to participate in the I Heart Brains Study.
 Participation involves children playing computer games in our lab while wearing a cap and sensors to measure brain and heart activity.

 The goal of the Tantrum Study is to better understand young children’s tantrum behaviors.
 We hope to achieve this by having children and parents wear wearable devices to inform us on what is happening in children’s and parents’ bodies (e.g., sleep, stress) before, during, and after tantrums occur.
 One long term goal of this study is to see if we can use advanced computer science methods to predict tantrums before they happen!

-We will soon be recruiting families with children between the ages of 3 1/2 and 6 years old to participate in the Tantrum Study.
+We are currently recruiting families with children between the ages of 3 and 5 years old to participate in the Tantrum Study.
 Participation would involve wearing wearable devices in the home, while going about daily activities, for 30 days

 Find out more about this study [HERE].

 The goal of the Learning About Feelings (LEAF) study is to better understand how young children manage their feelings, and how this predicts their behavior in the future.